 The Fieldwork Experience:

-- Completion of more than 50 hours of fieldwork in a local school through a year-long, supervised internship or one-semester practicum, gaining hands-on experience of literacy assessment, intervention planning and implementation, and leadership.
+- Completion of school-based fieldwork (50-plus hours) through a year-long, supervised internship or two-semester practicum, gaining hands-on experience of literacy assessment, intervention planning and implementation, and leadership.

 - A close relationship with faculty and field supervisors, who work together to support students to reach their highest potential as literacy educators, intervention specialists, and leaders.